alex-bellon/brain-old/computer/programming.md

 ## Projects
 - [Bitwise](https://github.com/pervognsen/bitwise) - Bitwise is an educational project where we create the software/hardware stack for a computer from scratch.
 - [Build Your Own X](https://github.com/danistefanovic/build-your-own-x) - Build your own (insert technology here)
+- [Destroy All Software](https://www.destroyallsoftware.com/screencasts) - We build six fundamental programming tools from scratch in about thirty minutes each.
+Each focuses on understanding the core behavior of the tool, rather than the esoteric details and legacy concerns of real-world implementations.
 - [Project Based Learning](https://github.com/tuvtran/project-based-learning) - Curated list of project-based tutorials

 ### Networking